s7techlab/cckit/gateway/tutorial.md

 remotely with their parameters and return types. `gRPC` technology stack natively supports a clean and powerful way to specify service contracts using the Interface Definition Language (`IDL`):

-* messages defines data structures of the input parameters and return types.
+* message defines data structures of the input parameters and return types.
 * services definition outlines methods signatures that can be invoked remotely

 When the client invokes the service, the client-side `gRPC` library uses the protocol buffer and marshals the remote procedure